 Noting the Joint Working Group on Seabirds of HELCOM, OSPAR, and the International Council for the Exploration of the Sea (ICES) formed to jointly work on the migration modelling with respect to windfarms in the Baltic;

-Conscious of the anticipated Post-2020 Global Biodiversity Framework, which may establish targets relevant to AEWA ([Resolution 8.9] and document AEWA/MOP 8.36), especially in the context of improving the status of migratory waterbird and other species through reduction of unnecessary mortality and other conservation actions.The Meeting of the Parties:
+Conscious of the anticipated Post-2020 Global Biodiversity Framework, which may establish targets relevant to AEWA (Resolution 8.9 and document AEWA/MOP 8.36 Rev.2), especially in the context of improving the status of migratory waterbird and other species through reduction of unnecessary mortality and other conservation actions.

+Concerned about the possible negative effects of exceptional and widespread drought and the anthropogenic factors leading to exacerbating the effects of drought on the breeding success and survival of populations of waterbird species breeding in the Agreement area, especially on the ones already in long-term decline, and Recalling Article III.2(f) of the Agreement and paragraph 2.3 of the AEWA Action Plan that require Parties to cooperate in emergency situations requiring international concerted action as well as to develop and implement emergency measures for populations listed in Table 1 when exceptionally unfavourable or endangering conditions occur anywhere in the Agreement area and noting that such exceptional droughts are likely to occur more frequently in the future.

+The Meeting of the Parties:

 Welcomes document AEWA/MOP 8.40 'Opportunities for addressing causes of waterbird mortality' as guidance to support delivery of Strategic Plan Target 1.6, Urges Parties and Directs the Secretariat, resources permitting, to respond to the opportunities identified there to reduce waterbird mortality by devising concrete activities to integrate AEWA priorities into other relevant frameworks and processes.